Central European University: Rankings

 The university is considered elite and prestigious.
 Until the 2019–2020 academic year, CEU was exclusively a postgraduate university and therefore not eligible for general world university rankings.
 Two new bachelor's degree programs were introduced in the 2020–2021 academic year.
+It is ranked 239th in QS World University Rankings in 2027.

 Regardless of this limitation due to the intentionally small size and specialised nature of the university, CEU has consistently performed well in subject rankings produced by various publishers.
 CEU has particular strength in disciplines such as political science, international relations, philosophy, history, and public policy, among others.

-In 2014, the university's Economics department was ranked 8th in Europe by the European Research Council (ERC), based on research excellence.
+In 2014, the university's Economics department was ranked 8th in Europe by the European Research Council, based on research excellence.
 Of the three European Research Council Starting Investigator Grant that came to Hungary two were awarded to CEU faculty.

 CEU's Department of Legal Studies was ranked first in Central Europe by the Czech newspaper, Lidové noviny.
 The survey included Austrian, Czech, German, Hungarian, Polish, and Slovak universities.